 Prophecy edifies the Church.
-There must have been many prophecies spoken by the Ephesian church members, yet none of it is recorded as scripture today, which ends the argument that all revelatory manifestations of the Spirit must be considered scripture.
+There must have been many prophecies spoken by the Corinthian church members, yet none of it is recorded as scripture today, which ends the argument that all revelatory manifestations of the Spirit must be considered scripture.

 Paul tells us to pursue love and desire spiritual gifts, especially that we prophesy.
 Do we still pursue love?
 Of course.
 Love is the great motivation behind the gifts and manifestations of the Spirit.
 Love is not a gift of the Spirit.
 Love is a fruit of the Spirit.
 It is the better way that makes the gifts viable.
 It is the motivation that opens us up to be used of the Spirit.